Strongly Regular Graphs with Generalized Denniston and Dual Generalized Denniston Parameters: Acknowledgements

-The authors would like to express their gratitude to Qing Xiang for enlightening comments on the blow up of point sets in $\PG(2,q^m)$, which lead to the paragraphs succeeding Remark~\ref{rem-projset}.
-The work of the fourth author was supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research.
+The authors would like to express their gratitude to Qing Xiang for enlightening comments on the blow up of point sets in $\PG(2,q^m)$, which lead to the paragraphs succeeding Remark~\ref{remark-projset}.
+The authors would like to sincerely thank the anonymous reviewers for their thoughtful and constructive comments.
+Shuxing Li's research was supported by the U.S. National Science Foundation Grant DMS-2452236 and the University of Delaware Research Foundation Strategic Initiative (UDRF-SI) program.
+The work of the Laura Johnson was supported by the Additional Funding Programme for Mathematical Sciences, delivered by EPSRC (EP/V521917/1) and the Heilbronn Institute for Mathematical Research.